Help, My Child Is Wheezing!

 How do I know if my child has asthma?

 Often when parents hear their child wheezing, asthma is the first thing that comes to mind.
-Asthma is hard to diagnose in children under age 2 years.
+Asthma is hard to diagnose in children under the age of 2 years.

 However, if your child has any of the following, an evaluation with a pediatric expert can help shed light on a potential asthma diagnosis: